-The best way to track your degree progress and to find a comprehensive list of course options within each required competency category is to use the GSSW Denver Campus Degree Planner.
-This tool can be accessed on the student resource portal by navigating the following steps:
+The best way to track your degree progress and to find a comprehensive list of course options within each required competency category is to use the GSSW Denver Campus Degree Planner and Degree Audit.
+The Degree Audit can be found on your student profile at my.du.edu > Student Resources > Degree Audit.
+The Degree Planner can be accessed on the MSW Student Resource Portal by navigating the following steps:

 - 1) Academic Planning and advising page

 - 2) Select Denver Campus

-- 3) Select Fall 2024 and After
+- 3) Select Fall 2025 and After

 - 4) Expand the Course Planning Tools drop down (see image below).